Super Castlevania IV

 The coffins that attack Simon in various stages had their crosses removed.

-For some reason, the sound effect for Simon's whip, Morning Star, was altered for the international version.
+For some reason, the sound effects for the upgraded forms of Simon's whip (the Chain Whip and the Morning Star) were altered for the international versions.
 In the Japanese version, it actually sounds more like a chain.